 We are in this together!
-There are hundreds of distillers producing hand sanitizer for communities across the US to fight COVID-19.
+Visit the map of distillers producing hand sanitizer in their communities across the US to fight COVID-19.
 They are #DistillersUnited4ACause.

 Our COVID-19 Hand Sanitizer Connection Portal is a resource for distillers looking to produce hand sanitizer - providing a list of the necessary ingredients and supplies for making sanitizer and identifying distribution methods..
 The portal is available for ALL American distillers to access.
 We are working with numerous partner organizations to help with production and distribution including Wine & Spirits Wholesalers of America (WSWA), the Food Industry Association (FMI), Consumer Brands Association, American Bakers Association, and the Global Cold Chain Alliance (GCCA).
-Learn more on COVID-19 industry news.
+Follow the latest industry news and DISCUS statements on COVID-19.